sohinireddy45/RNA-Seq-Pipeline/README.md

 ```

 ### 4. Visualization
-Key visualizations reveal patterns in the data:
+Key visualizations to reveal patterns in the data:

 **Volcano Plot**:
 ```r